 Somatic interventions for regulation and trauma treatment

-Molly Warren, MM, LPMT, MT-BC, Licensed Professional Music Therapist, received her Masters degree in Music Therapy from Colorado State University.
-She also has experience working at a flagship residential treatment facility were she was trained in the Neurosequential Model of Therapeutics and relational therapy, specifically working with individuals with trauma and neglect backgrounds.
+Molly Warren, MM, LPMT, MT-BC, CTP, Licensed Professional Music Therapist and Certified Trauma Professional, received her Masters degree in Music Therapy from Colorado State University.
+She also has experience working at a flagship residential treatment facility were she was trained in the Neurosequential Model of Therapeutics and trauma-informed creative arts therapy intervention, specifically working with individuals with trauma and neglect backgrounds.
 She additionally has experience working in an acute psychiatric facility where she worked with adult, adolescent, and pediatric general mental health populations.

 Her philosophy is to introduce novel and authentic modalities to best reach the needs of her clients to create a genuine and individualized experience.

 Music Therapy is a professional health discipline that uses the clinical application of music to facilitate non-musical functional goals.
 Music therapy treatment techniques encourage positive change in cognitive, physical, social, and psychological skills of individuals.
 When applied by the trained and licensed therapist, these scientifically-based music therapy techniques can offer a non-threatening and novel approach to the therapeutic process.
 Music therapy can also expedite the therapeutic process in conjunction with other therapy modalities (i.e. relational therapy, etc.).